Chamber Issues & Positions

 Oregon’s 2024 Legislative Session: RACC Positions on Bills

 The Roseburg Area Chamber of Commerce monitors business-related bills during each legislative session.
 This list of bills the chamber supports or opposes evolves as the session advances.
 Below is a list of some of the bills the chamber took positions during the 2024 session.
-For a recap of the 2024 Oregon Legislative Session, Click Here.
+For a recap of the 2024 Oregon Legislative Session from the Oregon State Chamber of Commerce (OSCC), Click Here and from Oregon Business & Industry (OBI), Click Here.

 Oregon House of Representatives